mimergel/sap-hana-vm/README.md

 # HANA Cloud Measurement Test Results
 * The tests run a couple of hours.
 Once the execution is completed it will create a file here: \[hanavm\]:/hana/shared/install/setup/hcmtresult-\<timestamp\>.zip
 * You need to upload the results file on a SAP web site to check if the systems meet the configuration and performance requirements.
 Upload link: [https://hotui-supportportal.dispatcher.hana.ondemand.com/index.html](https://hotui-supportportal.dispatcher.hana.ondemand.com/index.html)
-* More information on HCMT [in this blog](https://blogs.sap.com/2019/12/04/sap-hana-hardware-and-cloud-measurement-tools-hcmt-replacement-of-hwcct-tool/)
+* More information on HCMT [in this blog](https://blogs.sap.com/2019/12/04/sap-hana-hardware-and-cloud-measurement-tools-hcmt-replacement-of-hwcct-tool/) <br />
 	![Example:](./Documentation/Images/hcmt-result.jpg)

 # SAP VM Deployment